Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Introduction

 \section{Introduction}

 Recent advances are increasingly positioning large language models (LLMs) as general-purpose reasoners, capable of solving problems that require multi-step deduction, intermediate decisions, and long-horizon planning.
-While prior work indicates that eliciting explicit intermediate reasoning (Chain-of-Thought) \cite{wei2023chainofthoughtpromptingelicitsreasoning} substantially improves accuracy, it also introduces new challenges in reasoning stability.
-On hard instances, reasoning stability remains a central bottleneck: these tasks induce a vast search space filled with deceptive trajectories, where a single early mistake can irreversibly derail the entire reasoning chain.
+While eliciting explicit intermediate reasoning steps (Chain-of-Thought) \cite{wei2023chainofthoughtpromptingelicitsreasoning} substantially improves accuracy, reasoning stability remains a central bottleneck on hard instances: these tasks induce a vast search space filled with deceptive trajectories, where a single early mistake can irreversibly derail the entire reasoning chain.
 We argue that this instability is intrinsic to a frozen policy: without the ability to internalize its own failed attempts, the model lacks a mechanism to consistently correct its course and converge to the correct solution.

-To improve this stability, a major direction has been to increase computation and iteration at \textit{test-time}.
-However, existing \textit{test-time scaling} methods primarily operate as post-hoc trajectory filters.
-Whether expanding search width through sampling \cite{wang2023selfconsistencyimproveschainthought, yao2023treeofthoughts} or increasing reflection depth through action-loops \cite{yao2023reactsynergizingreasoningacting, madaan2023selfrefine}, these paradigms treat feedback as an external selection signal.
-By maintaining a frozen policy assumption, they expend significant computation on discarding failed conjectures without refining the underlying logic that produced them.

-Viewed through Popper's epistemological lens of ``conjectures and refutations,'' we propose that intelligence should reside in the real-time evolution of theories.
-We introduce \textbf{Policy of Thoughts (PoT)}, which enables test-time policy evolution by recasting reasoning as a closed-loop optimization process.
-For each problem instance, PoT initiates an exploration phase using an efficient search mechanism (e.g., Monte Carlo Tree Search) to collect a diverse ensemble of trajectories.
-Crucially, PoT leverages Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmathpushinglimitsmathematical} to transform execution feedback into gradient updates for a transient LoRA adapter.
-This mechanism allows the model to proactively realign its reasoning priors for each specific instance before committing to a final solution.
-By shifting the focus from external trajectory selection to internal policy evolution, PoT transforms additional test-time compute into a more potent and efficient reasoning capability.(see Figure~\ref{fig:accuracy_comparison})